Aimen-nadeem123/WEB-DEVELOPMENT/README.md

-Web Development Projects by Aimen Nadeem
+Web Development Tasks by Aimen Nadeem
 Welcome to my Web Development repository!
-This repository contains the tasks and projects that I completed as part of my Web Development course at Samz Technologies.
-The final project in this repository is a fully functional Airline Website built using React.
+This repository contains the tasks and project that I completed as part of my Web Development course at Samz Technologies.
+The final project in this repository is a fully functional Airline Website.

 🚀 About This Repository
 In this repository, you’ll find:

 Course Tasks: A collection of smaller projects and exercises I completed throughout the Web Development course.
-These tasks cover the core concepts and technologies I learned, including HTML, CSS, JavaScript, React, and more.
+These tasks cover the core concepts and technologies I learned, including HTML, CSS, JavaScript, React.
 Final Project - Airline Website: My final project where I applied everything I learned to build a dynamic, user-friendly Airline Website.
 This project utilizes React for the front end, with features like:
 Flight Search and Booking System
 Flight Listings